This is Post 26 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 Mettā – Allowing the Great Loving Kindness to Flow Though Us

 It is important that we firmly establish the understanding that mettā is an entirely natural expression of Consciousness, otherwise there is a very great danger – and I have seen this many times and to tragic effect – that we will cultivate Loving Kindness with the idea that it can only be developed by an effort of the egoic will.
 Even worse we may imagine that we, as members of an elite group who have made this commitment to cultivating love, can do no wrong.
 We need to be aware that a crude and wilful dualistic approach of this sort, will tend to reinforce our egoic identifications so that we are in danger of taking one step forward and two steps back in our psychological and spiritual development.

 An understanding of the paradoxical and inherently conflictual nature of the egoic mind is absolutely fundamental if we are to learn to meditate in a way that does not compound our egoic suffering and confusion – or perhaps simply create a more ‘spiritual’ form of egoic identification and unconsciousness.
-Spiritual development does require effort, but only a very subtle form of effort – an effort informed by self-enquiry – will achieve the transformation that is needed.
+Spiritual development does require effort; but only a very subtle form of effort – an effort informed by self-enquiry – will achieve the transformation that is needed.
 Much more fundamental than the effort itself, is the requirement for a basic understanding of the non-personal and non-locatable nature of Consciousness – and hence an understanding of exactly where and how to apply that subtle effort.
 Our aim, after all, is to get out of the way and allow mahamaitri, the ‘great’ Loving Kindness of Buddhist tradition, to flow through us.

 Mettā – Returning the Emotional Body to its Natural State